junxit/us-congress-bills-111/bill.md

 # H.R.
 2661

-> To amend title 18, United States Code, to increase the penalty for violations of section 119 (relating to protection of individuals performing certain official duties).
+> To amend title 18, United States Code, to increase the penalty for violations of section 119 (relating to protection of individuals performing certain official duties), and for other purposes.

 ## § 1.
 Short title